poteat/personal-web/content/post/programming/type-guard-composition.md

   - [7.2.
 Use-before-define Issue](#72-use-before-define-issue)
   - [7.3 Lazy Generic Is-Object](#73-lazy-generic-is-object)
 - [8.
 Conclusion](#8-conclusion)

-Type guards are a powerful tool for type system design.
-They are used to express that a type is only valid if it satisfies a certain condition.
-For example, we can express that a type is only valid if it is a number or a string.

 Here is a naive implementation of a type guard: